Transitioning to the next wave

 The oft-repeated mantra for good health – “eat less and exercise more” is quantitatively correct, but tells you nothing about the quality of what you are putting in your mouth, nor what you should be doing in terms of exercise.
 I prefer to focus on the word “movement” which encompasses both formal exercise and other types of movement.
 Paying attention to exercise alone may imply that all your body needs is short bursts of activity to offset long periods of sloth.

 A focus on movement encourages us to consider the importance of all of the physical activities we do throughout the day.
 Aboriginal people never formerly exercise but they are tremendously physically fit.
-Without the accoutrements of civilisation such as cars, dishwashers and home shopping delivery, aboriginal people, of necessity, have developed a daily movement regime in nature involving activities that are aerobic (talking pace), anaerobic (getting out of breath), flexibility-related and involve lifting heavy weights.
+Without the accoutrements of civilisation such as cars, dishwashers and home shopping delivery, aboriginal people, of necessity, have developed a daily movement regime in nature involving activities that are aerobic (talking pace), anaerobic (getting out of breath), mobility-related, and involve lifting heavy weights.
 We need to engineer a similar regime but one that is compatible with modern life.

 That’s where OTMs (“Opportunities to move”) come in (Segar, 2015).
 What you focus on expands and awareness of the value of OTMs alerts us to the daily decisions that we (normally unconsciously) make about whether or not to move and how.
 Should I cycle or drive to work?
 Should I impersonate a circling vulture and always look for the closest parking spot or park further away?
-How can I reach for an object in a way that improves my flexibility? should I do yoga poses while the kettle is boiling, or should I slouch on the couch?
+How can I reach for an object in a way that improves my range of movement? should I do yoga poses while the kettle is boiling, or should I slouch on the couch?
 Should I fidget at my desk or stay immobile? etc., etc.

 But labour saving devices do exist and most of us are unlikely to embrace aboriginal living, so OTMs though necessary, may not be sufficient to maximise, strength, stamina, speed and flexibility; so most people need to do some formal exercise.
-The fact is that the best exercise for you is the exercise you will actually do, but here I want to single out the value of high intensity exercise and weight training in particular.
+The fact is that the best exercise for you is the exercise you will actually do, but here I want to single out the value of weight training in particular.

 A great many people, especially women, are reluctant to use heavy weights (defined as a load that is close to your maximum) because they don’t want to “look like Arnold Schwarzenegger”.
 This is not a risk for most of us, men or women.
 Arnie and his ilk are “genetically gifted”, and spend hours working out.
 What I am advocating is within the reach of ordinary people.